v33550336/random-color-generator/README.md

 # 🎨 Random Color Generator

-A simple and elegant web application that generates random color with a valid HEX code!
+A simple and elegant web application that generates random colors with a valid HEX code!
 Perfect for designers, developers, and anyone who needs some colorful inspiration!

 ## ✨ Features